fazleskhan/SieveOfEratosthenes/Readme.txt

     b. http://localhost:8080/solution2
     c. http://localhost:8080/solution2a
 5. Each page has 1 or 2 input fields.
     a.
-The first being to what number primes should be calculated
+The first is to what number primes should be calculated
     b.
-The second (if present) the number of thread that should be used in the calculation
+The second (if present) the number of threads that should be used in the calculation

 Original Email: